-Rebuilding its national public educational system has been Cambodia's top priority since the nation emerged from the dark destructive period of the Khmer Rouge.
-Articles 65 & 66 of the guarantee Constitution citizens' rights to standardized and quality education.
-The Ministry of Education, Youth and Sport (MoEYS) has consistently and actively collaborated with relevant stakeholders, including development partners, communities and the private sector to develop the nation's public primary education system.
-The Royal Government of Cambodia (RGC) has recently accelerated reform of the education sector that began in 2001.
-The result is that many laws, policies, action plans, and standards have been passed to increase access to and quality of education including: an annual Education Strategic Plan (i.e. ESP 20014-2018), the Law on Education (2007), Child Friendly School Policy (2007) and Master Plan for CFS 2015-2018, Policy on Education for Children with Disabilities (2008), National Policy on Early Childhood Care and Development (2010), Standards for Primary School Library (2011), Teacher Policy (2013) and Teacher Policy Action Plan (2015).
-While World Vision (WV) recognizes this progress, significant challenges remain in the areas of early childhood education, access to education, and quality of education.
+Rebuilding its national public educational system has been Cambodia's top priority since the nation emerged from the destructive Khmer Rouge period.
+Constitution Articles 65 & 66 guarantee citizens' rights to standardized and quality education.
+The Ministry of Education, Youth and Sport (MoEYS) has consistently and actively collaborated with relevant stakeholders, including development partners, communities and the private sector to develop the nation's public system. education Government of Cambodia (RGC) has recently accelerated reform of the education sector that began in 2001.4 The result is that many laws, policies, action plans, and standards have been passed to increase access to and quality of education including: an annual Education Strategic Plan (i.e. ESP 20014-2018), the Law on Education (2007), Child Friendly School Policy (2007) and Master Plan for CFS 2015-2018, Policy on Education for Children with Disabilities (2008), National Policy on Early Childhood Care and Development (2010).
+Standards for Primary School Library (2011), Teacher Policy (2013), Teacher Policy Action Plan (2015), and Policy on Child Protection in Schools (2016).
+While World Vision (WV) recognizes this progress, significant challenges remain in the areas of early childhood education, access by all children to education, and the quality of that education.